 In the late nineteenth century, studying such Figurines uncovered from Gravettian layers at Brassempouy, Eduard Piette (1870) noticed the larger buttocks which were also a feature of some “Hottentot” (the then-current name for the Khoi people) women suffering from a condition known as Steatopygia.

 Piette referring to one of these figurines (called 'la Poire') as Venus, now used the word as an ironical and derogative reference to the famous so-called Hottentot Venus, Sarah "Saartjie" Baartman (1790-1815).
 Baartman was the most famous of at least two Khoikhoi women who were exhibited as freak show attractions during the early 19th century Europe under the name “Hottentot Venus” (Figure 3).

 The term “Venus” for the more robust female Paleolithic statuettes became popular by Piette's "scientific" narrative.
 It needed more than 100 yrs. that Baartman’s story was critically recontextualized .

 A part of the frieze sculpted by Constant Roux on the façade of the Institute de Paleontologie Humaine in Paris, erected in 1923 under the supervision of Breuil showed an African San man sculpting the "Laussel Venus" (White 2006).

-I am not so sure- Vichy personal was integrated after 1944, the Algerian War had a racist connotation and the Front National during the last 25 years proposed a racist, chauvinistic, misogyn and intolerant political agenda.
+I am not so sure- Vichy personal was integrated after 1944, the Algerian War had a strong racist connotation and the Front National during the last 30 years proposed a racist, chauvinistic, misogyn and intolerant political agenda.
 In addition we observe a rapid renaissance of rassistic ideas during the last 20 yrs. almost everywhere in Europe and during the Trump and Post-Trump area.

-Please note that the publication from G. Lalanne and J. Bouyssonie: 'Le gisement paléolithique de Laussel', appeared delayed by the WW II 1946 (!) in L' Anthropologie 50.
+Please note that the publication from G. Lalanne and J. Bouyssonie: 'Le gisement paléolithique de Laussel', appeared delayed by the WW II in 1946 (!) in L' Anthropologie 50.

 Resources and images in full resolution: